geograph-project/geograph-type-classifier/README.md

 * **Distance Quantization:** The model relies on a quantized power-of-two distance index.
 This helps distinguish between "Cross Near" and "Cross Far" perspectives.

 **Distance Calculation (Python):**
+Already performed on the provided Geograph dataset, this implementation is for reference purposes
 ```python
 import math